-Acquired in-process research and development expense of \$0.5 million for the year ended December 31, 2022 reflects the expense recognized related to the development milestone achieved in 2022 under the collaboration and licensing agreement with Integral for the development of CTIM-76.
+Acquired in-process research and development expense ("IPR&D") of \$0.5 million for the year ended December 31, 2022 reflects the expense recognized related to a development milestone achieved in 2022 under the Integral License Agreement for the development of our CLDN6 bsAb for solid tumors.
+There was no IPR&D expense recognized for the year ended December 31, 2023.